 Time lapse video, La Termica, 2016

-In a sense, the viewer can pinpoint an academic perspective of the artwork, but why does the project portray a sense of intuitive sense of humanity?
-Started in 2008, the yearbook project came before Instagram and it is quite provoking how for three years, it celebrated, categorized and compartmentalized the carnal.
+In a sense, the viewer can pinpoint the artwork’s academic perspective, but why does the project portray a sense of intuitive sense of humanity?
+Started in 2008, the yearbook project came before Instagram, and it is quite provoking how for three years, it celebrated, categorized and compartmentalized the carnal.
 It stands out as an art piece that is interwoven into the soul of the artist owing to the fact that past works by McGinley have no borderline between private and public.

-Looking at the massive art piece on the wall of the gallery, this constellation of human forms has a macrocosmic effect on the space.
-The posters appear to physically overlap with one another and this sends an assurance of unity in each one of them.
+Looking at the massive art piece on the gallery wall, this constellation of human forms has a macrocosmic effect on the space.
+The posters appear to physically overlap with one another, which sends an assurance of unity in each one of them.
 Apart from the aesthetic and emotional synergy they stand for, this sea of images has the power to arouse a unique but temporary tension.
 Look at them – does the feeling of a happy eternity engulf you as you soak in the euphoria of limitlessness of form?